jjongsma/component-registry/README.md

 module.exports.MyApplication = MyApplication;
 ```

-Then in your app initialization script, instantiate your core app component and let component-registry
+Then in your app initialization script, instantiate your core app component and let
-inject any dependencies!
+component-registry inject any dependencies!
+Note that `require()` is async to accommodate
+any complex initialization processes.

 ```
 let app = await registry.require('my-app');